eLyiN/WikiNecro/Config.md

   }
 ```

+#### MinPokeballsToSnipe (Value)
+When NecroBot goes on a sniping journey, it will only proceed if the number of pokeball-type items it has exceeds this value.

+#### MinPokeballsWhileSnipe (Value)
+During a sniping journey, NecroBot will end the journey if the number of pokeball-type items becomes less than this value when hopping between locations.

+#### UseSnipeLocationServer (Value)
+Toggle to use a locally hosted location feeder service that NecroBot can use to dynamically populate potential sniping locations.

+See Sniping Guide for more info.

+#### SnipeLocationServer (Value)
+Used when `UseSnipeLocationServer ` is set to `true`
+Hostname of the sniping location service.
+Defaults to `localhost`

+#### SnipeIgnoreUnknownIv (Value)
+Used when `UseSnipeLocationServer ` is set to `true`
+If NecroBot cannot determine the IV value from the sniping location service and this value is set to `true`, it will snipe them anyways.
+If set to `false`, Necrobot will ignore the Pokemon.

+#### SnipeLocationServerPort (Value)
+Used when `UseSnipeLocationServer ` is set to `true`
+Defines the specific port Necrobot should connect to for the `SnipeLocationServer` value.

+#### UseTransferIvForSnipe (Value)
+When `UseTransferIvForSnipe` is set to `true`, Necrobot will use the the global `KeepMinIvPercentage` value and `PokemonTransferFilter` list to determine if it should attempt to snipe a Pokemon.

 ## Recycling/Items
+#### Executes based on the [scheduled interval](#Scheduled_Intervals)

 #### UseEggIncubators (Value)
 Automatically incubates eggs in order that they are listed in the inventory when the bot first runs.